 SCHOLARSHIP FUNDS FOR COLLEGE

-We are proud to offer additional scholarship opportunities to our members and their immediate family members.
-Scholarships can be used for college expenses like tuition, supplies and books and any certified education or training school qualifies.
-Any graduating high school senior who is a member, or an immediate family member of a member, of Community 1st or Generations is eligible to apply.
+Each year, we proudly offer four (4) scholarships for $2,500 to eligible graduating seniors.
+Through these scholarships, we honor our history and those important to the credit union's mission and vision.
+Scholarships can be used for college expenses like tuition, supplies, and books.
+Any certified education or training school qualifies.
+Any graduating high school senior who is a member, or immediate family of Community 1st or Generations, is eligible to apply.

 Gale Osterloh (1917 - 1985) Scholarship